 - Metro and Bus: Milan’s Metro is very easy to navigate, with just 5 lines.
 The hotel is nearest to Montenapoleone (0.3 mile) and Turati (0.3 mile) stations, both on the M3 (yellow) line, which runs northwest-southeast.
 There are a good tram system and an excellent network of shared transport systems, including electric bikes, scooters, mopeds, and even cars that only need quick signup in an app.

 - Taxis, Uber, Lyft: City taxis are white and can be hailed from the street.
 Ubers are widely available.

 Recommended Nearby Tours

 - Fashion Tour – A well-established outfit (pun intended) with a mission to help you understand this fashion-obsessed town.
 The same company also runs perfume tours and offers personal shopping services.
 The classic tour starts in Via Montenapoleone.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Segway Tours – You’ll see lots of people whizzing around on Segway tours; they allow you to cover more ground.
 Both Italy Segway Tours and Milan Segway Tours are equally reputable and offer alternatives such as night tours or canal tours.
 The meeting points for both companies are in Brera.
-12-minute walk (0.6 mile).
+(0.6 mile).

 - Free Walking Tour – Look out for the yellow umbrella in front of the Museo del Novecento (just by the Duomo) at 10 am every morning.
 An excellent free walking tour that takes in most of the main sights in 2-3 hours.
 It’s best to reserve your place online.
-16-minute walk (0.8 mile).
+(0.8 mile).